Ask Your Boiler and System Questions or Leave Your Comments Here

 1" of vacuum for every 10 ft of horizontal run

-1" of vacuum for the valve and filter combined
+1" to 2" of vacuum for the valve and filter combined, depending on what type of filter you're using

-Calculate the vacuum for other items in the line
+Calculate the vacuum for other devices in the line, like check valves, etc.

 Here is an example.
 What would the pump configuration be?

-If a higher reading, I look at the following items but not limited to this list.
+If you get a higher reading, I'd look at the following items, but not limited to this list.

 1. Look for kinks and flattening of tubing

-2. Check the number and types of fittings, too many fittings increase pump vacuum.
+2. Check the number and types of fittings; too many fittings increase the pump vacuum.
 Make sweeping bends instead of using brass elbows where possible.

-4. Condition of valves, make sure they are full open and use full port fuel valves.
+4. Condition of valves, make sure they are fully open and use full port fuel valves.